Helping customers understand

 At Cigna, we are committed to keeping our stakeholders informed.
 Information related to COVID-19 and currently approved vaccines is changing rapidly.

-As we step closer to the availability of the vaccine, we wanted to share information that may answer your questions about the COVID-19 vaccine, related to:
+As the vaccination program continues, we wanted to share information that may answer your questions about the COVID-19 vaccine, related to:

 During this time, we encourage you all to continue to wear a mask, wash your hands, avoid crowds and keep a 6-foot (1.8 meters) social distance from others outside your immediate household.